USEPA/cam-api-examples/README.md

 ### Python/bulk_data_api_demo.py
 Insert your API key at

-`6 | API_KEY = 'YOUR_API_KEY'`
+`API_KEY = 'YOUR_API_KEY'`

 The script retrieves daily emissions files by the quarter of 2021 using the camd-services API.
 The script then concatenates the files to make a single data frame.
+Additionally, the script will also download XML files to a local directory.

 To execute the script run in your terminal:

 `cd Python/`
 `python bulk_data_api_demo.py`

-### Python/facilities_api_demo.py
+### Python/emissions_data_demo.R

 Insert your API key at

+`API_KEY = 'YOUR_API_KEY'`

+The script retrieves annual emissions attribute data by using the streaming-services and emission-mgmt APIs.
+The script also prints out useful data from the response headers too.

+Use RStudio to run the script.

+### Python/facility_data_demo.py
+Insert your API key at

-`5 | API_KEY = 'YOUR_API_KEY'`
+`API_KEY = 'YOUR_API_KEY'`

-The script retrieves facility attribute data using the facilities-mgmt API.
-Change the parameters on line 14 to request other data from the endpoint.
+The script retrieves facility attribute data by using the streaming-services and facilities-mgmt APIs.
+The script also prints out useful data from the response headers too.

 To execute the script run in your terminal: